simonbrady/cat/ncdc_count/README.md

     "ClusterId": "j-1AB234CDEFG56"
 }
 ```
-Save this as shell variable then check that the cluster is starting:
+Save this as a shell variable then check that the cluster is starting:
 ```
 id=j-1AB234CDEFG56